flipacholas/Architecture-of-consoles/articles/nes.md

 ## Anti-piracy and region lock

-Nintendo was able to block unauthorised publishing thanks to the inclusion of a proprietary **lockout** chip called the **Checking Integrated Circuit** or **CIC**.
+Nintendo was able to block unauthorised publishing thanks to the inclusion of a proprietary **lockout** chip called the **Checking Integrated Circuit** (CIC).
 It is located in the console and is connected to the reset signal (and thus not easily removed).

 This chip runs **10NES**, an internal program that checks for the existence of another lockout chip in the game cartridge.
 If that check fails then the console is sent into an infinite reset.